Multi-Scale Energy (MuSE) plug and play framework for inverse problems: Single-scale energy model

-The MM framework minimizes the problem (\ref{eq:P1}) iteratively, wherein at every iteration a surrogate function $g(\bx|\bx_{n})$ is minimized to get the next iterate.
-To construct a surrogate function for the cost function in (\ref{eq:P1}), we use the following proposition. \cite{mm_tutorial}.
+Once the optimal parameters of the prior distribution $p_\theta(\bx)$ are estimated, the MAP estimate of the unknown image $\bx$ is obtained by solving: \mrpar{R1.C5}{ } We optimize the above problem using the MM framework which minimizes the problem (\ref{eq:P1}) iteratively.
+At each iteration, the MM scheme derives a surrogate function $g(\bx|\bx_{n})$ such that $f_{\rm MAP}(\bx)\leq g(\bx|\bx_{n})$, which is minimized to obtain the next iterate.
+To construct a surrogate function for the cost function in (\ref{eq:P1}), we use the following lemma. \begin{lemma} Let $\mathcal E_\theta(\boldsymbol x)$ be a continuously differentiable function with a Lipschitz constant $L$ (we discuss in Sec. \ref{map_exps}.B regarding the Lipschitz value estimation).
+Then, $f_{\rm MAP}(\bx)\leq g(\bx|\bx_{n})$, where $g(\bx|\bx_{n})$ is the quadratic function: